sfioritto/planningforaliens-old/_posts/2014-05-13-documentation.md

 Right, so maybe this assumption is the root of the problem.

-How many times in your career have you been told to "just read the code", because reading code is so easy...
+How many times in your career have you been told to "just read the code".
+Yeah, because reading code is so easy.

 You probably know that "just read the code" is not a great way to document a code base.

 Docs that just document what the code does are almost as bad as telling someone to go read the code.
 ------------------------------

 Think back to the last time you were reading code written by someone else and you couldn't understand what was happening.
-So basically every time you read someone else's code.
+So basically, think back to the last time you read someone else's code.

 You hop from variable to function to method to class trying to follow the call stack and build a model of the state as the code executes, but it's just not coming together in your head.
 So what do you do?